 Scholarship Categories

-You may apply for either the Conference Assistance Scholarship or the Edward O. Stene Scholarship depending on the eligibility requirements that you meet for either category.
+You may apply for either the Conference Assistance Scholarship or the Edwin O. Stene Scholarship depending on the eligibility requirements that you meet for either category.
+Please note that should you receive a scholarship, you will be asked to submit a biography and headshot and to complete a brief awards report that summarizes your experience upon your return from the Annual Conference.

 Conference Assistance Scholarship